-Installing Bearer
+Installing Bearer CLI

 Install Script

-The most common way to install Bearer is with the install script.
+The most common way to install Bearer CLI is with the install script.
 It will auto-select the best build for your architecture.
 Defaults installation to ./bin and to the latest release version:

 curl -sfL https://raw.githubusercontent.com/Bearer/bearer/main/contrib/install.sh | sh